clarin-eric/oai-harvest-manager/README.md

 For efficiency, thread pools containing prepared action objects are constructed for each action referenced in the actions section of the configuration file.
-Different action sequences share the same pool for the exact same action.
+Different action actionSequences share the same pool for the exact same action.
 Consider the following example, assuming that the configuration parameter *resource-pool-size* is set to 5: